stfc/docker-and-gh-actions-for-ml/docs/5-continuous-deployment.md

 !!! success
     Congratulations, you've successfully set up a full continuous deployment pipeline!

     With this done, you can sit back and watch as GitLab CI takes care of all the hard-work when it comes to running and managing multiple deployments.
-All you need to do is code using this sensible git flow model and the rest will take care of itself!
+All you need to do is code using this sensible git-flow model and the rest will take care of itself!